Olin College Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Olin College, approximately 39% of students took out student loans averaging $6,379 a year.
 That adds up to $25,516 over four years for those students.

 How Much Money Do Olin College Graduates Make?